MTUS/mt-net/Core/README.md

 Classes
 -------

 * **ContentFilter:** An HTTP module which binds to the BeginRequest event.
-It request matching content from the ContentRepository, and if such content exists, it stores the ContentItem in the current HttpContext and rewrites the path to the content controller.
+For each inbound request, it requests matching content from the ContentRepository, and if such content exists, it stores the ContentItem in the current HttpContext and rewrites the path to the content controller.

 * **Configuration:** Parses the "mtNet" section of the web.config.